daverave1212/js-course/README.md

 When we write the SRC part of an img [highlight it], we must tell it where the image is and what its name is.
-To tell it "the applie_pie.png image from the foods folder", we just type `"foods/apple_pie.png"` We save it, and now, voila!
+To tell it "the applie_pie.png image from the foods folder", we just type `"foods/apple_pie.png"` We save it (Control + ), and now, voila!
 The web page works again!
 Note that this is a normal slash, NOT a backslash.
 It's a forward slash, ok?
 Always a forward slash.

 Until the next lesson, I'd like you to do the same for thing for all of the images in your restaurant menu.
 Find some way to separate them.
-Maybe by high fat or low fat, with or without gluten, etc.
+Maybe by vegan and non-vegan images, high fat or low fat, with or without gluten, etc.
 See you in the next lesson!

 ## Further Folders